damiano00/GoogleHashCode/README.md

 # GoogleHashCode

-Repository of Google Hash Code 2022.
+Repository of Google Hash Code 2022 Qualification Round.
 The program is not complete.

 @author Massimiliano Piccinini, Damiano Pasquini